albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 3. Data quality is validated and documented
 4. User count (5,765) is sufficient for robust clustering

-**However,** if business requirements change (e.g., Elena wants to include newer users or adjust activity thresholds), we can easily re-run the notebook with updated filters.
+**However,** if business requirements change (e.g., Elena wants to include newer users or adjust activity thresholds), I can easily re-run the notebook with updated filters.
 The modular design supports this flexibility.

 ---